Student Financial Aid Deadlines

 Each year over 74,000 students apply for student financial aid at Penn State.
 In order to be considered for student aid, you must submit the appropriate application(s) each year.
 All students are asked to complete the Free Application for Federal Student Aid (FAFSA) to receive consideration for student financial aid.

-Completing your Federal Tax Returns before completing the FAFSA will enable you to use an IRS Retrieval Tool as described below.
-If you choose to use the IRS Retrieval Tool, it provides a secure way to view and transfer tax information directly into the FAFSA, saving time and improving accuracy.
-If you and your family are not able to complete your tax returns in time to meet the recommended dates, use estimated tax information.
-You will also have the option to use this tool to make corrections to the submitted FAFSA once your tax returns are filed.
+Choosing to use the IRS Retrieval Tool provides a secure way to view and transfer tax information directly from the IRS into the FAFSA, saving time and improving accuracy.
+If you and your family are not able to complete your tax returns in time to meet the recommended dates, you should use estimated tax information.
+If you use estimated tax information you will have to go back and update your FAFSA once you have actually filed your tax returns.
+You will still have the option to use this tool to make these corrections to the submitted FAFSA once your tax returns are filed.

 The IRS Retrieval tool is available 1-2 weeks after filing tax returns if the return was filed electronically and 6-8 weeks if filed by U.S. mail.
 The tool becomes available in early February.

 If you or your parents are married filing separately OR if there has been a change in you or your parents marital status after filing your taxes, you should NOT use the IRS Data Retrieval Tool.

 In order to complete the FAFSA on the Web, you will need a federal personal identification number (PIN).
 If you do not have a PIN, you and your parent (if applicable) can each apply for one at www.pin.ed.gov.
 Your and your parent's (if you are a dependent student) PINs serve as electronic signatures when completing the FAFSA on the Web and ensure its prompt processing.